 This form should be used for county-wide and/or individual school projections by grade by year.
 The "Actual" column is for the actual enrollments for the previous Fall.
 The remaining columns are the projected enrollments for the next seven years and the tenth year.
-The tenth year is optional for individual school projections.

 The "Little Hubs" pre-kindergarten program is counted at Fountaindale ES but is physically located at North Hagerstown HS.
-In the 2022 Actual enrollment, this accounted for 16 pre-kindergarten students.
+In the 2023 Actual enrollment, this accounted for 19 pre-kindergarten students.